8 ways to exercise your dog indoors - BC SPCA

 Find a BC SPCA location in your area:

-If staying inside during the COVID crisis is giving you cabin fever, your dog may be feeling the same.
-“Physical and mental stimulation are so important for dogs, particularly for certain breeds,” says Dr. Hatley McMicking, general manager of veterinary services for the BC SPCA.
+If staying inside during cold and wet winter days gives you cabin fever, your dog may feel the same.
+“Physical and mental stimulation are important for dogs, particularly for certain breeds,” says Dr. Hannah Weitzenfeld, senior manager of animal health for the BC SPCA.
 “But even if you can’t get outdoors as often as you’re used to, there are still ways to ensure your dog gets plenty of exercise and playtime.”

 A Husky plays with a toy at home

 If you have family members or a roommate to join in, a game of “keep away” can keep your dog entertained and on the move.
 Choose a soft toy or ball and find an area free of breakable items.
 Toss the toy between participants, encouraging your pup to run between you.
-If your dog starts looking tired or frustrated, give him a turn to catch the toy so he feels satisfied and can take a little break.
+Allow your dog to catch the toy occasionally so he doesn’t become frustrated.

 Running up and down the stairs gives your dog a good cardio and muscle workout and the elevation will help tire her out.
 Stand either at the top or bottom of the stairs and toss a ball for her to fetch and bring back to you.
 Or, if you are feeling energetic, make it a team sport and run up and down the stairs with her!